kennyhyun/nodejs-s3-thumbnail-generator/README.md

 - On the fly generation with the width and/or height provided
 - The generator Lambda can be customised and updated

+## Duplicate external url

+`/images/any/external/file.jpg?duplicate=<url>` will download url and save to `images/any/external/file.jpg`

+only jpegs and pngs extensions are supported.

+Since this is mutating the source bucket, this endpoint should be authenticated (TODO)

 ## traefik dashboard

 http://localhost:8081